 As the meter setup screens are part of the options set of screens, it is important to save the options to disk and flash once the meter arrangement is set up.
 The Options screens are used to pre-set the system to the studio's required settings.
+These set

+Options screens are used to pre-set the system to the studio's required settings.
 These settings are not stored in the individual console memories but are saved and loaded separately using the buttons at the bottom of the screen.
 Although the meter arrangement itself is saved seperately, its active state on the console has to be saved using these buttons.